react-draggable vs react-dnd vs sortablejs vs react-beautiful-dnd vs react-sortable-hoc

 • react-sortable-hoc:

-Use react-sortable-hoc when you need to create sortable lists with minimal setup.
-It provides a higher-order component approach, making it easy to implement sortable lists while maintaining the React component structure.
+Choose react-sortable-hoc if you need to create sortable lists and grids with minimal setup.
+It is a higher-order component-based library that allows for easy implementation of sortable functionality while maintaining good performance and accessibility.

 README for react-draggable